 Developed in Austria as a dual purpose breed, Pinzgauer possess a combination of high milk production and excellent fattening qualities; used for dairy, beef and work animals.
 Alpine grazing and harsh weather conditions generated the strong constitution, ranging ability and soundness seen in the breed today.
 Pinzgauer adapt to climate changes well, as herds thrive in Brazil as well as they do in Canada.
 Unusually thick hides provide resistance to insects and dark eye pigmentation virtually eliminates eye disease.

 The Pinzgauer name stems from their origination in the Pinzgau valley in Salzburg, Austria as descendents of the European mountain breeds.
 They have been raised in the Austrian and German mountains for many centuries.
 Genetic research and performance testing in the mother country of Austria comes from a Pinzgauer Herd Book that is over 400 years old, with a focus on selective breeding being recorded at the end of the 18th century.
 There are records of exportations of "Pinzgauer Cattle" to Romania, Czechoslovakia and Yugoslavia in the 1820s.
 A group of Pinzgauer cattle were sent to the Paris World Exhibition in 1871, and a large number of breeding cattle were exported to South Africa in the early 1900s.
 One of the most famous expressionist artists in the world, Austrian Gustav Klimt, has paintings featuring Pinzgauer cattle.
 Years of selection in the rough mountain climate has resulted in an adaptable, hardy breed known for its ability to produce despite environmental extremes or quality of feed.
-The first Pinzgauer were imported into Canada in 1972
+The first Pinzgauer were imported into Canada in 1972." picture from internet

 (Now you know more about Pinzgauers than you probably wanted to!)